YuZh98/YuZh98.github.io/public/biography/index.md

 # Biography

-I am currenyly a Ph.D. candidate in Statistics at University of Florida (UF), advised by professor [Leo L. Duan](https://leoduan.github.io/).
+I am currently a Ph.D. student in Statistics at University of Florida (UF), advised by Dr. [Leo L. Duan](https://leoduan.github.io/).

-My research interests mainly lie in Bayesian modeling and machine learning methods.
-I have proposed innovative models and algorithms for problems such as high-dimensional clustering, variable selection, and image smoothing.
-On top of that, I am also interested in the convergence theory of MCMC algorithms.
+My research interests center around Bayesian statistics and optimization, with a focus on high-dimensional clustering and combinatorial problems.
+I am particularly skilled in theoretical analysis, including convergence rate control and asymptotic distribution analysis.
+In addition to my analytical work, I enjoy programming in R, Python, and occasionally C++.
+With over five years of experience, I have developed machine learning and deep learning projects across a variety of applications.

 ### Research Interests

-* Bayesian modeling
+* Bayesian Nonparametrics
-* High-dimensional problems
+* High-dimensional Clustering
-* Latent variable models
+* Bayesian Asymptotic Theorem
-* Convergence theory of MCMC algorithms
+* Graph Theory

 ### Education

 * **Ph.D. in Statistics** (Ongoing), 2021-2025

   *University of Florida*